1918–1967 Shorts and Features in HD

 As with the DVDs, there are various other worldwide BDs from Mexico (2010, Zima) and identical discs from China, Japan and South Korea (mk2).
 But they’re also almost all bare discs, some with a second DVD of extras.
 One exception is Japan’s more recent 13-BD Charlie Chaplin Blu-ray Box (2016, Kadokawa).
 It’s packed with English-friendly extras and was only the second HD release of The Chaplin Revue and First National shorts.

-Currently, the only way to get the original 1925 version of The Gold Rush on disc in HD is via Criterion’s region A US BD and mk2/Potemkine’s region B French BD.
-But like I said, the Potemkine’s French subtitles are forced, meaning you’ll have to either put up with them or rip and reburn the disc, omitting the sub stream.
-Annoyingly, many otherwise fine French releases are spoiled this way.
+Currently, the only way to get the original 1925 version of The Gold Rush on disc in HD is via Criterion’s region A US BD, mk2/Potemkine’s region B French BD and the aforementioned recent Spanish BD set.
+But like I said, the latter two’s domestic subs are forced, meaning you’ll have to either put up with them or rip and reburn the disc, omitting the sub stream.
+Though it’s vanishingly rare for most countries, annoyingly, many otherwise fine French releases are spoiled this way.
 It’s so unnecessary and not always due to licensing restrictions.
+A limited edition BD/DVD combo was issued in 2021 by France’s Factoris Films but specs are undetermined, though chances are it’s simply a reissue of the Potemkine; clarify for us if you own it.

 Chaplin cannibalised the silent version’s original negative for his 1942 sound reissue, meaning a large chunk was cut from the left edge to accommodate the optical soundtrack.
 Some footage no longer exists in full aperture prints, so Photoplay’s 1993 silent version restoration had to incorporate cropped film from the sound version.
 Sadly, when Criterion scanned the 1993 restoration in HD, they saw fit to crop said footage again to maintain a consistent aspect ratio throughout.